TritonDataCenter/java-manta/README.md

 * `manta.max_connections` ( **MANTA_MAX_CONNS**)
 The maximum number of open HTTP connections to the Manta API.
 * `manta.http_buffer_size` (**MANTA_HTTP_BUFFER_SIZE**)
 The size of the buffer to allocate when processing streaming HTTP data.
+This sets the value used by Apache HTTP Client `SessionInputBufferImpl` implementation.
+Ranges from 1024-16384 are acceptable depending on your average object size and streaming needs.
 * `https.protocols` (**MANTA_HTTPS_PROTOCOLS**)
 A comma delimited list of TLS protocols.
 * `https.cipherSuites` (**MANTA_HTTPS_CIPHERS**)